How to Write the Georgia Tech Essay 2022-2023

 Engineering, computer science, and mathematics are among the strongest offerings at Georgia Tech.
-Just 38% of students are female, but the university has worked to boost offerings for women in STEM.
 Georgia Tech is also known for its emphasis on hands-on experience, and the majority of students have internships and/or study abroad.

 Georgia Tech is highly selective and admissions officers will look closely at your essays.
 While drafting their supplemental essay can be daunting, CollegeVine is here to help!
 Read on for a guide to tackling Georgia Tech’s essay.

 Read these Georgia Tech essay examples to inspire your own writing.

 How to Write the Georgia Tech Supplemental Essay

 Why do you want to study your chosen major specifically at Georgia Tech?
 (300 words max)

 This prompt is both straightforward and challenging.
 Given the brevity of your answer, you will need to selectively use your background and resume to convincingly describe how Georgia Tech fits into your future.
 Here’s how to approach this prompt: